 This is part of a series on the 5 E’s of Customer Journey.
 Now for the (arguably) most overlooked element of service design, Exit:

 After you make a purchase at Haigh’s Chocolates, you get offered a choice of two free chocolate samples, as a parting gift.

 Some clothes stores will throw your stuff in the bag and push it towards you, others will delicately fold it, and carefully hand the bag to you by the straps.

 In the process of completing the transaction, they then sting you for 5-6 other fees and expenses, most of them are opt-out, including my least favourite, a $17 fee for paying by card or PayPal.

 Emirates offer Business Class passengers a chauffeured car home from the airport, a great finishing touch to a long journey.

 I enjoy paying at cafes after I’ve finished my coffee/meeting; you leave having said thank you to the staff.

-At TDi, we have started sending out surveys immediately after sessions, to get a sense of what clients did/didn’t enjoy.
+At TDi, we have started sending out surveys immediately after sessions, to get a sense of what clients did and didn’t enjoy.

-While I’m at it, taxi’s charging a fee for eftpos is rubbish, I believe you should pay the amount shown on the meter.
+While I’m at it, taxi’s charging a fee for eftpos is rubbish - you should pay the amount shown on the meter.

 Apple stores bring the checkout to you; staff members have a handheld payment machine that can be used anywhere in the shop.

-Once you finish your food, the aim is to get you to leave, freeing up the table for the next person.
+Once you finish your food, their aim is to get you to leave, freeing up the table for the next person.

-Sites like eBay and Book Depository send receipts and confirmations straight after you buy, then also send periodic updates as to where in the world your order is.
+Sites like eBay and Book Depository send receipts and confirmations straight after you make your purchase, then send periodic updates as to where in the world your order is.

-After you’ve made a decision, car dealerships hit you up for a bunch of additional products and services right as you go to pay, such as increased warranties, insurances, upgraded wheels, etc. The difference between this and Jetstar is that these are optional, whereas some of Jetstar’s “extras” are mandatory.
+After you’ve made a decision, car dealerships hit you up for a bunch of additional products and services right as you go to pay, such as extended warranties, insurances, upgraded wheels, etc. The difference between this and Jetstar is that these are optional, whereas some of Jetstar’s “extras” are mandatory.

 Up next, the lucrative Extend...